 \subsection{Baseline Methods}

-We follow V2V4Real~\cite{xu2023v2v4real} and V2X-Real~\cite{xiang2024v2xreal} to establish a benchmark for our proposed \namedataset~dataset with experiments on baseline methods using different fusion approaches: \textbf{no fusion}, \textbf{early fusion}, \textbf{intermediate fusion}, and our proposed baseline, \textbf{LLM fusion} (\cref{fig:model}).
-The baseline methods also adopt the same projector and LLM architecture as in our \namemethod~but with different point cloud feature encoders, as shown in \cref{fig:baseline}.
-In some driving sequences of \namexsplit~that have point clouds from roadside infrastructures, we also include them as perception input in the same way as using CAVs' point clouds.
+We follow V2V4Real~\cite{xu2023v2v4real} and V2X-Real~\cite{xiang2024v2xreal} to establish a benchmark for our proposed \namedataset~dataset with experiments on baseline methods using different fusion approaches: \textbf{no fusion}, \textbf{early fusion}, \textbf{intermediate fusion}, and our proposed baseline, \textbf{LLM fusion} (\ref{fig:model}).
+All baseline methods also adopt the same projector and LLM architecture as in our \namemethod~but with different point cloud feature encoders.
+In some driving sequences of \namexsplit~that have point clouds from roadside infrastructures, we include them as perception input as well in the same way as using CAVs' point clouds.

 \textbf{No fusion}: Only a single CAV's LiDAR point cloud is fed to a single 3D object detector to extract the scene-level and object-level features as the LLM's visual input.
 The performance is expected to be worse than all other cooperative perception approaches.